dseconf/DSE2019/README.md

 # DSE2019

-Teaching materials from DSE2019 summer school at Chicago Booth
+Teaching materials for the DSE2019 summer school, Chicago

+For more information see [http://dseconf.org/dse2019](http://dseconf.org/dse2019)